luke-biel/CommonDataLayer/docs/rfc/materialization.md

 Schemas can have zero to many views, and views are each defined as a format to map a value belonging to a schema into using [JMESPath][jmespath].
 Any schema can point to any other schema (like a directed edge in a graph) with a relation, which defines a parent-child relationship between schemas.
+For safety, there is a recursion limit when loading child data to allow users to configure cyclical relationships but preventing memory overloads.

 The combination of views and relations allows for deterministic projection of any value under a schema into a user-defined format, even allowing for the inclusion